YnasMidgard/leetcode-oj/README.md

 # leetcode-oj
-Some of my solutions for the exercises on LeetCodeOJ.
+Some of my solutions for the exercises on OJLeetCode.